Understanding Basic Homeowners Insurance

 - Note: Personal belongings coverage includes items stored off-premises—this means you are covered anywhere in the world.
 Some companies limit the amount to 10 percent of the amount of insurance you have for your possessions- again check and read carefully before signing your policy!

-- Remember that expensive items like jewelry, furs, art, collectibles and silverware are covered, but there are usually dollar limits if they are stolen.
+- Remember that expensive items like jewelry, furs, art, collectibles, and silverware are covered, but there are usually dollar limits if they are stolen.
 You may wish to purchase additional insurance to cover those items fully.

 - Liability is legal protection for you in case of lawsuits for bodily injury or property damage that you or family members cause to other people.

 - It also pays for damage caused by your pets.
-Example: if a child or pet of yours ruins someone’s property, you are covered.
+For example: if a child or pet of yours ruins someone’s property, you are covered.
 The liability portion of your policy pays for both the cost of defending you in court and any court awards—up to the limit stated in your policy documents- so again, check your policy.

 - While liability protection also provides no-fault medical coverage for someone injured in your home.
 But please note, it does not pay the medical bills for your own family or your pet.